WillPabs/WillPabs/README.md

 Software Engineer
 ------------------------
-I graduated with a bachelor's in Computer Science and worked at FDM Group as a backend developer, using Java.
+I graduated with a bachelor's in Computer Science and worked at FDM Group as a backend developer.
 I have since switched over into learning javascript to pursue a career in full stack web development.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [pabiterowilliam@yahoo.com](mailto:pabiterowilliam@yahoo.com)